Home

 Kate makes highly personal work, which speaks of remembered places, longing and grief, which seems to connect to people’s raw emotions, and bring something powerful and sensitive into the homes of her collectors, triggering their own memories in a way that is comforting and resonates.

-Kate has a studio at home in Hove, UK and has exhibited recently at Glyndebourne Opera House, Rogue Gallery, St Leonards On Sea, and Regency Town House Hove, all work is for sale unless otherwise stated.
-To enquire about specific paintings mailto:info@katescottpaintings.com
+Kate has a studio at home in Hove, UK and had a solo show at Meiklejohn Gallery, Lewes, last year and has recently exhibited at Gallery 19a Brighton, Glyndebourne Opera House, Rogue Gallery, St Leonards On Sea, and Regency Town House, Hove and Gallery 40 Brighton.

-Nerissa Taysom, curator from Glyndebourne, wrote.
+Nerissa Taysom, curator from Glyndebourne, wrote:

 ‘Kate Scott’s recent paintings ring with freshness.
 Carefree mark-making and a surprising palette of plaster pink, acid greens, turquoise and a surprising tomato red encourage the viewer to look again.
 Layers of paint create dense, opaque sections fringed by loose and translucent washes of colour – light and dark, liquid and solid.
 There is a sense that Scott’s surfaces are constantly shifting in her hand.’

-Follow Instagram here for recent work and works in progress.
+Instagram here for recent work and works in progress.